 Recruiting and keeping good truck drivers is difficult for most fleet owners.
 There is currently a shortage of qualified truck drivers.
 According to the American Trucking Organization, the trucking industry needs to hire at least one million truck drivers over the next decade to meet the current demand

 Imagine looking in your rear review mirror and seeing your cargo spill onto the roadway.
 A scenario like this could result in a serious accident.
 A vehicle might swerve into oncoming traffic to avoid hitting the cargo.
-Or, perhaps a car runs over your spilled cargo, which causes the driver to lose control.
-Either of these scenarios could happen if you fail to properly secure your load.

 Trucking managers — do you know what the term negligent entrustment means?
 Well, getting familiar with this term should be a priority.
 Negligent entrustment is so crucial because it could leave you vulnerable to a lawsuit.

 How long has it been since you reviewed your trucking insurance policy?
 Has your policy grown with your business?